avo-hq/docs/0.1/grid-view.md

 end
 ```

-You add your fields as you regularly do in the `fields` block, then, the next step is to tell Avo which fields are which in grid view.
+You add and configure your fields as you regularly do in the `fields` block, then, the next step is to tell Avo which fields are which in grid view.

 ```ruby
   fields do